Arithmetics in number systems with cubic base: Case with small positive conjugate

 \section{Case with small positive conjugate}

-As we have seen in the previous section, it is uselful to have a base with a small positive conjugate.
-If a norm of the cubic Pisot unit base is equal to $-1$, we have bases with one positive and one negative conjugate.
-According to the coefficient $b$, the considered bases divide into two cases.
-First of these possibilities has exactly the required small positive conjugate.
+As we have seen in the previous section, it is useful to have a base with a small positive conjugate.
+If a norm of the given cubic Pisot unit base is equal to $-1$, we have a base with one positive and one negative conjugate.
+In this section, we will discuss the cases when the positive conjugate is less than the absolute value of its negative conjugate.